Reloaded-Project/Reloaded-III/docs/Loader/Platforms/Windows.md

 ## Crash Handler

-!!! warning

-    Assume the user does not have any sort of crash dump/error reporting enabled.
+!!! warning "Assume the user does not have any sort of crash dump/error reporting enabled."

     We must generate dumps ourselves when our process dies.

 ```rust